Loreto College Becomes the First Australian All-Girls School to Open Immersive Lumination Learning Lab

 With an emphasis on STEM-based applications, the Lumination Lab will transform the way teachers deliver and students consume the curriculum material at the College and support improved learning outcomes.

-Holding true to its title as one of Australia’s Most Innovative School’s and in line with the schools award-winning strategic plan, Loreto College is proud to continue to pave the way for girls to propel themselves into careers in STEM.
+Holding true to its title as one of Australia’s Most Innovative Schools and in line with the school’s award-winning strategic plan, Loreto College is proud to continue to pave the way for girls to propel themselves into careers in STEM.
 The College is confident the Lab will serve as an important catalyst needed to bridge the gender gap and continue breaking barriers for young girls.

 Dr Archard continues, “as a future looking school, Loreto College strives to cultivate a learning environment that empowers our girls explore traditionally male-dominated STEM subjects.
 The Lumination Learning Lab will assist us in achieving our mission to set our students up for real-word success through robust critical thinking skills, curiosity, creativity, and confidence.”